 Have an adventure, trekking amidst the lush greens, and experience an off-road jeep ride through the Western Ghats.

 Distance from Bangalore: 552 Kms

 Camping under the starlit sky and hiking up those trails with endless tea estates – take a sneak peek into the land of three rivers, Munnar.
 Situated among the hills of Western Ghats is the town of Munnar, popularly known as the ‘Kashmir of South-India’.
 Trekking in Munnar is bound to have you rejuvenated from the city humdrum.
 Some of the major tourist spots and places to visit include Top Station, Echo Point, Anamudi, Eravikulam National Park etc. You can also plan an off-road, lesser-known experience at Munnar with Plan the Unplanned.

 Trek distance: Approximately 8Kms to 10 Kms

 Yet another trek in the lap of nature is the one that Thattekad offers.
-Thattekad wildlife sanctuary is a must visit for all nature lovers.
+Thattekad wildlife sanctuary is a must-visit for all nature lovers.
 It is crowned as the “richest bird habitat in peninsular India”.
 Apart from being just a paradise for all bird watchers, it also has some amazing trek trails.
-Hiking up the river Periyar, or walking amongst the dense canopy is nothing less than a complete bliss.
+Hiking up the river Periyar, or walking amongst the dense canopy is nothing less than complete bliss.
 One can also pitch your camps near the Edamalayar trail.